e271828e/Flight.jl/docs/notes/design/framework_spec.md

 forgotten — was rejected (row 137).
 Instead the log **re-decimates progressively**: after *k* generations the effective stride is `log_every · 2^k`, so the whole run stays plottable and what coarsens is density, never extent.
-That is row 38's division of labor carried through: the log's chief consumer is the post-run plot of a session *as a whole* (nobody plots hours at 50 Hz), while full density over any *segment* of interest is what replay from the trace recovers ([§9.5][s9-5], [§10.7][s10-7]). **Normative are the
+That is the division of labor (row 38) carried through: the log's chief consumer is the post-run plot of a session *as a whole* (nobody plots hours at 50 Hz), while full density over any *segment* of interest is what replay from the trace recovers ([§9.5][s9-5], [§10.7][s10-7]). **Normative are the